lter/LTER-core-metabase/README.md

 Quick [visualization of schema](http://tiny.cc/metabaseSchema).

-- Perfect for metadata management in LTER sites
+- Good for metadata management in LTER sites
   - Designed for earth, environmental, and ecological sciences metadata
   - Reuse information across datasets and projects
   - Database constraints for more compliant and better quality metadata
 - Companion R package `MetaEgress` to create EML docs quickly and easily
-- (coming) support for EML 2.2
+- Supports EML 2.1, (coming) support for EML 2.2

 ### Known limitations